gastonschabas/hello-alpakka/README.md

 With this command a `http POST request` is sent to the `akka http server`.
 A message is published in `event.hello` topic and a hello message is returned.

-5 check the logs of the consumer app
+## Check the logs of the consumer app

 Once the `POST request` is sent, a log message should be shown like the following one
 ```log